 Indeed, of equal (or even greater) concern is that by failing to preserve privacy, we gradually kneecap citizens’ capacity to engage in independent, critical thought, the sort of which is a precondition to a functioning liberal democracy.

 For example, the capacity for and practice of citizenship requires access to information.
-Through the dominance of informational organizers and gatekeepers such as Facebook, Google, Amazon, and others, we surrender our freedom to information.
-Seduced with price discounts, enhanced products and services and heightened social status, black-box algorithms, search rankings and social networks filter content in a way the vast majority of citizens aren’t aware of.
+Today, the dominance of information organizers and gatekeepers such as Facebook, Google, Amazon, and others, means that both what information is made available as well as how it can be accessed is concentrated in the hands of a few organizations who are accountable primarily to shareholders.
+Seduced with price discounts, enhanced products and services and heightened social status, black-box algorithms, search rankings and social networks filter content in a way that most citizens aren’t aware of.

-Undoubtedly, our capacity for democratic self-government is increasingly reliant on the stream of information filtered by those technologies and via the exact medium they permit.
+Undoubtedly, our capacity for democratic self-government is increasingly reliant on the stream of information filtered by those technologies and via the exact mediums they permit.

 Further, these sorts of networked information technologies enable surveillance to become “continuous, pervasively distributed, and persistent”.
 This in turn facilitates modulation.